UMM-CSci-3601-F17/sage-team-cheezit/README.md

 - **Multiplayer**
 The game is played online, led by a host who has a numerical/QR join code that players can use to join the game.
 - **Google Accounts**
-A user may sign in to the site using their google account.
-This allows them to make their own decks and classrooms as well join pre-existing classrooms.
+A user may sign in to the site using their Google account.
+This allows them to make their own decks and classrooms as well as join pre-existing classrooms.
 - **Shared Decks**
 As a teacher you may allow students to contribute to decks in your classroom by unlocking them.
 Once you do this, histories will be tied to the cards allowing you to see which students created and edited them.
 If you want, you may also re-lock the deck whenever you wish, locking students from editing or adding cards